 - If one party enters the marriage with significantly more assets than the other, these assets remain theirs during and after the marriage.

 - The end of a marriage under this regime is financially much faster and simpler.

-In an prenuptial agreement without accrual any significant increases in wealth or debt by one party during the marriage is not shared by the other party in case of death or divorce.
+In a prenuptial agreement without accrual any significant increases in wealth or debt by one party during the marriage are not shared by the other party in case of death or divorce.

 Antenuptial Contract With Accrual (Out of Community of Property)

 A prenuptial agreement with accrual is exactly like a prenuptial agreement without accrual, except that the increases or decreases in each partner’s estates are shared.

 In this marriage regime, each partner’s estate is valued at the time of marriage, and again when the marriage ends.
 This can be complicated and cause delays, but is often chosen as the fairest solution by partners who are both independently wealthy before getting married.